Bingutn/profile-card/README.md

 Created with CodeSandbox

 # practice
-implement code by creating data of skills and using map method
+implement code by creating data and using map method